TylerTemp/SaintsField/README.md

 > [!WARNING]
 > This function saves the target's domain and type name.
 Which means if you change the name, the data will be lost.
-> Carefully think about it before you using it.
+> Carefully think about it before using it.

 By default, it searchs the current assembly and referenced assembly and shows all visible (public) types.